Updated in June 2021.

 Rainbow Cake These cakes used to be pretty hard to come by.
 Now there are many options.
 Check with your local bakeries as many now have rainbow offerings in the month of June.

-Rainbow Cocktails We were in Portland, Maine recently and couldn’t believe how many liquor companies are showing their support by throwing a rainbow on their labels.
+Rainbow Cocktails While we were in Portland, Maine we couldn’t believe how many liquor companies are showing their support by throwing a rainbow on their labels.
 Smart marketing because June Pride Month means serious partying.

-Mixing up a special rainbow themed Pride cocktail seems like a perfect way to celebrate with friends and family.
+Mixing up a special rainbow-themed Pride cocktail seems like a perfect way to celebrate with friends and family.
 Cheers to another June Pride Month.
-We hope that everyone celebrates with a little rainbow, a little glitter and a lotta smiles.
+We hope that everyone celebrates with a little rainbow, a little glitter, and a lotta smiles.
 We’ve come a long way and we still have a long way to go.
-But…let’s take a moment to celebrate each other and the LGBTQIA community.
+But…let’s take a moment to celebrate each other and the LGBTQ+ community.

-Pin to your LGBTQIA and Pride Celebration Boards On Pinterest
+Pin to your LGBTQ+ and Pride Celebration Boards On Pinterest